Account

 Reminders are grouped into one digest email per day, organized by aircraft, each item linking to its Status page.
 You're reminded once per due-cycle: after you mark an item done and it schedules a new next-due, the reminder arms again for the next cycle.
 You never get an empty email.

-Ripple effects: What counts as “due” comes straight from the Status grid — current hours (logs, enrollment, and MyFlightBook syncs) and last-done dates drive it.
+Ripple effects: What counts as “due” comes straight from the Status grid — current tach (logs, enrollment, and MyFlightBook syncs, hobbs converted to tach when needed) and last-done dates drive it.
 The same daily job also auto-syncs connected MyFlightBook accounts once a day, so a reminder can reflect hours flown since you last opened the app.

 AD / SB compliance

 Track Airworthiness Directives and Service Bulletins: compliance status (complied / previously complied / does-not-apply), method, dates, and recurring intervals → next-due.
-Look up the official FAA reference (Federal Register, with a DRS fallback) to confirm applicability, and explore applicability by tail/serial.
+Look up the official FAA reference (Federal Register, with a DRS fallback) to confirm applicability.
 ADs referenced in your logs but not yet tracked are surfaced so you can add them.

 Ripple effects: Recurring ADs with a next-due join the forecast and Status.
 Scanning an A&P AD report corroborates records here and adds the “✓ A&P report” badge.